-The Direct and Spillover Effects of a Mental Health Program for Disruptive Students.
+The Direct and Spillover Effects of a Nationwide Mental Health Program for Disruptive Students

 Date Written: January 15, 2019

 A large literature finds that cognitive behavioral therapy programs for disruptive students can reduce their disruptiveness and improve their academic outcomes.
-However, the literature has mostly considered demonstration programs implemented with significant researcher involvement, and has not studied the spillover effects on ineligible students.
-In this paper, we use a randomized controlled trial to estimate the direct and spillover effects of one such program, implemented as a nationwide policy in Chile.
-The program has no effect on eligible students’ disruptiveness and academic outcomes.
-It increases the disruptiveness of ineligible students.
-Finally, it increases the segregation between eligible and ineligible students.
+However, the literature has mostly considered small-scale programs, and has not studied spillover effects on ineligible students.
+We use a randomized controlled trial to estimate the effects of one such program, implemented as a nationwide policy in Chile.
+The program has no effect on eligible students' disruptiveness and academic outcomes.
+It worsens the studying conditions in treated classes, and it may increase the disruptiveness of ineligible students.
+More research is needed to determine how to successfully scale-up such programs.

 Keywords: disruptive students, spillover effects, peer effects, cognitive behavioral therapy